Scandal-UK/QuickCompare/ReadMe.md

 The `DifferenceBuilder` class raises an event when the status changes - subscribe to `ComparisonStatusChanged` to return an instance of `StatusChangedEventArgs`.
 This EventArgs instance has a property named `StatusMessage` which could be presented in a UI layer or used to measure timing of steps.

-An example of consuming this event can be found in the sample console application.
+An example of consuming this event can be found in both [WinQuickCompare](/src/WinQuickCompare) and the [sample console application](/src/ConsoleTestQuickCompare).

 ### Database SQL queries